Thursday, August 21, 2008

 A railroad was eventually built here, farming commenced and the town’s prosperity eventually depended on the success (or failure) of wheat crops.

 At the turn of the century, a large number of Chinese immigrants came to Moose Jaw to labor in the steam laundries and gunnysack factories.
 They worked in basements, which were scattered throughout the town.
-A series of tunnels eventually connected much of this,
+A series of tunnels eventually connected much of this, creating a whole “underground” world.
+The conditions these people worked in were despicable.

 American prohibition brought a whole new, and much more lucrative trade to Moose Jaw…bootlegging.
 During the 1920’s Moose Jaw grew to become a hub of illegal liquor distribution into Chicago and elsewhere in the mid-west.
 The tunnel system provided excellent cover for the operation.
 Speak-easies, prostitution and gambling all flourished in Moose Jaw.
 This colorful chapter in Moose Jaw’s history is now a pretty interesting tourist attraction, complete with a tunnel tour, actors and a fair amount of animation.
 Worth seeing if you find yourself in this neck of the prairie.

-ct of Moose, the mascot of this road-trip, the protector of the trailer is lacking a name.
+On the subject of Moose, the mascot of this road-trip, the protector of the trailer is lacking a name.
 Not sure of the gender since I only have the head…but as you can see from the photo…its one very attractive moose.
 This moose holds a place of prominence on the wall of my trailer, and is deserving of name fitting its station in life.
 So, send me your name suggestions…e-mail or comments section is fine.

 I need a name!